 There are hundreds of regulations, security standards, and other frameworks that make effective incident management more than just a “nice-to-have”—it’s a necessity.
 Here are a few key regulations you may have already encountered or need to tackle:

-The good news is that a well-defined incident management programme can tick many of these boxes at once, meaning minimal effort to adhere to many standards with ease.
+The good news is that a well-defined incident management program can tick many of these boxes at once, meaning minimal effort to adhere to many standards with ease.

 At the core, regulatory compliance frameworks are designed to ensure organizations are prepared for incidents, can respond swiftly and appropriately, and can continuously improve their processes based on past learnings.
 These shared goals result in overlapping requirements across different regulations.